jjmedinaariza/modelling_book/docs/05-inference.md

 <img src="05-inference_files/figure-html/unnamed-chunk-18-1.png" width="672" />

 Amazing too, isn't it?
-When you (1) take many random samples from a normally distributed variables; (2) compute the means for each of these samples; and (3) plot the means of each of these samples, you end up with something that is also normally distributed. **The sampling distribution of the means of normally distributed variables in the population is normally distributed**.
+When you (1) take many random samples from a normally distributed variable; (2) compute the means for each of these samples; and (3) plot the means of each of these samples, you end up with something that is also normally distributed. **The sampling distribution of the means of normally distributed variables in the population is normally distributed**.
 I want you to think for a few seconds as to what this means and then keep reading.

 Did you think about it?
 What this type of distribution for the sample means is telling us is that most of the samples will give us guesses that are clustered around their own mean, as long as the variable is normally distributed in the population (which is something, however, that we may not know).
 Most of the sample means will cluster around the value of 97.11 (in the long run), which is the population mean in this case.
 There will be some samples that will give us much larger and much smaller means (look at the right and left tail of the distribution), but most of the samples won't gives us such extreme values.